Democrats, liberal groups are on defensive after Franken revelations

 "And I hope some women are part of the ethics investigation panel," she added in a subsequent post.

+The abortion rights group NARAL issued a broad condemnation of sexual misconduct in "the traditionally male, very powerful Halls of Congress" and anywhere else, but mentioned Franken by name only to say it expects him "to be at the front of the line in addressing the impact of (elected leaders') behavior, and changing this destructive culture."

-The Franken revelaions are especially fraught for Democrats in the Trump era, as they seek to frame themselves in opposition to Republicans who support the President in spite of a series of unresolved allegations of sexual misconduct against him.
+The Franken revelations are especially fraught for Democrats in the Trump era, as they seek to frame themselves in opposition to Republicans who support the President in spite of a series of unresolved allegations of sexual misconduct against him.
 More recently, Moore, the Alabama Republican, has been hit with a flurry of detailed accusations.
 (Top Republicans have called on Moore to stand down from his campaign.)

-Concerned Democrats, many clearly thrown for a loop by the Franken news, are beginning to think ahead to the coming midterms and future election cycles.
+Other concerned Democrats, many clearly thrown for a loop by the Franken news, are beginning to think ahead to the coming midterms and future election cycles.

 "We need elected officials without baggage, without regrets and without fake apologies," the progressive strategist Rebecca Katz said on Thursday.
 "The best way to make sure we get that is to nominate and elect young people who know better and women who wouldn't be put in these situations in the first place."